1. Protect Nail

 For mild nail infection or while waiting to see a doctor:

-- Soak the affected foot or hand 3 to 4 times daily for 20 minutes in warm water.
-You can add hydrogen peroxide (half of the solution).
+- Soak the affected foot or hand 3 to 4 times daily for 20 minutes inantiseptic solution of warm water and chlorhexadine or povidone-iodine.

 - Apply an over-the-counter antibiotic ointment and bandage.
-An oral antibiotic will likely be prescribed.
+(An oral antibiotic may be prescribed).